Rouslane-A/RNAseq---Steered-research-project/README.md

 - Count Matrix: Scripts for genrating the count matrix from aligned data
 - Seurat Pipeline: Script detailing the steps involved in using the Seurat package for clustering analysis and visualization.

-**Reanalysis:** This directory contains all the scripts for the replication of the orginal paper
+**Reanalysis:** This directory contains all the scripts for the replication of the orginal paper:
+- RNA Sequencing Data Analyses:
+  - This folder contains multiple for replicating the first part of the paper's method.
+Scripts are for Downloading the raw data, Indexing the genome, Mapping to the indexed genome, Sorting the Mapped files, and generating a Counts Matrix.
+- Removal of Potential Doublets:
+  - This folder contains Scripts for cleaning the Counts Matrix following the steps from the paper.
+- Inference and Correction of Cell Cycle Signal:
+  - This folder contains scripts for infering the cell cycle from the Counts Matrix.
+- Dimensionality Reduction, Clustering, Differential Gene Expression:

 **Graphical User Interface:** This directory contains scripts for the GUI